 If you want to stick strictly to organics, this is a wine to get excited about.
 But if you’re used to drinking collectible wines – and I’m going to be completely candid – this wine is unremarkable.
 It is pleasing with decent balance and dark fruit notes.
 In other words, it is an easy-drinking red.
 But it is not a wine you are ever going to remember as something you must buy again – unless you’re looking for USDA certification.
 If you are, I recommend buying this V2G wine by the case.

-As some of you know, I have very quietly worked part-time in the field of sustainability for almost two years.
+As some of you know, I have very quietly worked part-time in the field of sustainability for almost four years.
 So, unlike organic wines, to which I have somewhat of an aversion, sustainability is right in my wheelhouse.

 What is sustainability in the wine industry?